 When I first came here, I was happy to see the parkland that welcomed us before the beach.
 The parking area is next to the parkland, about 200 metres from the beach.
 Located at the northern coastline in Datai area, this beach is popular with the locals but not many tourists know about this place.
 It is a favourite place for picnics.

 According to legend, Tengkorak Beach or translated as “Sandy Skulls” Beach got its name when a massive hailstorm overturned and wrecked ships that passed through Malacca strait.
 Many died from the hailstorm and the skulls of the dead were washed up onto shore here.
 Sinister isn’t it?

 Teluk Ewa Beach

-We were driving pass when we came across this beach.
-The glinting light blue waters was so inviting that we had to stop and stare at it for a while.
+We were driving past when we came across this beach.
+The glinting light blue waters were so inviting that we had to stop and stare at it for a while.
 There were no swimmers here, although there was paragliding activity going on when we stopped by.
 There is a stall here too that sells coconut drink and under the scorching sun, it is definitely a good time to have one.

 Black Sand Beach

 The Black Sand Beach is in the center of Langkawi’s north coast.
 It was only a 5 minutes drive from Teluk Ewa.
-True to it’s name, the sand on this beach is black.
-According to legend (and there are many legends related to how the sand turned black), a mermaid was angry when a fisherman stole her ring and so she laid a curse to where he set foot when he reach ashore, which is why the sand here turned black.
-Another legend said it is due to burnt soil of rice fields during the Siamese War.
+True to its name, the sand on this beach is black.
+According to legend (and there are many legends related to how the sand turned black), a mermaid was angry when a fisherman stole her ring and so she laid a curse to where he set foot when he reaches ashore, which is why the sand here turned black.
+Another legend said it is due to the burnt soil of rice fields during the Siamese War.

 However, scientifically, the reason the sand is black is because of the mineral contents in the sand – iron oxide.
 No curses laid here then.
 Read the information below :